IgalPress/Advanced_Lab/README.md

-# There are several branches which describe the different labs and homework assignments.
+# There are several branches which describe the different labs and simulations.